6rz6/Battle-of-Titans-DBRX-132B-vs-C4ai-108B/README.md

 </div>

-####  [C4ai-r-Plus](https://huggingface.co/CohereForAI/c4ai-command-r-plus) is a fast 108B Endless token output  has the largest output
+####  [C4ai-r-Plus](https://huggingface.co/CohereForAI/c4ai-command-r-plus) is a fast 108B Endless token output  has the largest output context window i've encountered,suitable for summarizing and analyzing large amounts of data in a very short time, with low resource demands.

-context window i've encountered, suitable for summarizing and analyzing large amounts of data in a very short time, with low resource demands. suitable for writing and working with large amounts of text where quantity has higher priority than quality. amazing for research and summarization & Translation.
+suitable for writing and working with large amounts of text where quantity has higher priority than quality. amazing for research and summarization & Translation.
 <div width="70%>